-Neuro Transitional Center to Open in Dallas
+Neuro Transitional Center To Open In Dallas

 Baylor Scott & White Institute for Rehabilitation recently began construction of a nine-bed transitional rehabilitation facility, Baylor Scott & White Institute for Rehabilitation – Neuro Transitional Center.
-The center is expected to open this summer.
+The center is expected to open this fall.

 The center’s clinical team will provide care in a residential setting for people with traumatic brain injury (TBI), spinal cord injury (SCI), stroke or other neurological disease.
 These patients need continued medical coordination, specialized therapies and supervision before safely reintegrating home under the care of a family member or caregiver.